-WILDLIFE When in the vicinity of wildlife, walk slowly and carefully and keep noise to a minimum.
-Maintain an appropriate distance from wildlife.
-While in many cases a greater distance may be appropriate, in general don't approach closer than 5m.
-Abide by any guidance on distances in site specific guidelines.
-Observe wildlife behaviour.
-If wildlife changes its behaviour stop moving, or slowly increase your distance.
-Animals are particularly sensitive to disturbance when they are breeding (including nesting) or moulting.
-Stay outside the margins of a colony and observe from a distance.
-Every situation is different.
-Consider the topography and the individual circumstances of the site, as these may have an impact on the vulnerability of wildlife to disturbance.
-Always give animals the right of way and do not block their access routes to the sea.
-Do not feed wildlife or leave food or scraps lying around.
-Do not use guns or explosives.
-VEGETATION Vegetation, including mosses and lichens, is fragile and very slow growing.
-Do not damage the vegetation by walking, driving or landing on any moss beds or lichen covered rocks.
-When travelling on foot, stay on established tracks whenever possible to minimise disturbance or damage to the soil and vegetated surfaces.
+- When in the vicinity of wildlife, walk slowly and carefully, keep noise to a minimum, and maintain an appropriate separation distance.
+Consider the topography of the site, as this may have an impact on the vulnerability of wildlife to disturbance. - Observe wildlife behaviour.
+If wildlife changes its behaviour stop moving, or slowly increase your distance. - Animals are particularly sensitive to disturbance when they are breeding (including nesting) or moulting.
+Stay outside the margins of a colony and observe from a distance. - Always give animals the right of way and do not block their access routes to the sea. - Do not feed wildlife or leave food or scraps lying around.

+VEGETATION

+- Vegetation, including mosses and lichens, is fragile and very slow growing.
+Do not damage the vegetation by walking, driving or landing on any moss beds or lichen covered rocks. - When travelling on foot, stay on established tracks whenever possible to minimize disturbance or damage to the soil and vegetated surfaces.
 Where a track does not exist, take the most direct route and avoid vegetation, fragile terrain, scree slopes, and wildlife.

-INTRODUCTION OF NON-NATIVE SPECIES Do not introduce any plants or animals into the Antarctic.
-In order to prevent the introduction of non-native species and disease, carefully wash boots and clean all equipment including clothes, bags, tripods, tents and walking sticks before bringing them to Antarctica.
+INTRODUCTION OF NON-NATIVE SPECIES

+- Do not introduce any plants or animals into the Antarctic. - In order to prevent the introduction of non-native species and disease, carefully wash boots and clean all equipment including clothes, bags, tripods, tents and walking sticks before bringing them to Antarctica.
 Pay particular attention to boot treads, velcro fastenings and pockets which could contain soil or seeds.
-Vehicles and aircraft should also be cleaned.
-The transfer of species and disease between locations in Antarctica is also a concern.
+Vehicles and aircraft should also be cleaned. - The transfer of species and disease between locations in Antarctica is also a concern.
 Ensure all clothing and equipment is cleaned before moving between sites.